djbyrne/DDPG_Reacher/README.md

 2. Place the file in the project directory and change the environment path in the notebook

+3. Finally, run the setup.py file to install all dependencies for this project

 ### Instructions

 All code for this project is contained in the jupyter notebook.
 As such you just need to run the cells in order to see the results.